hellomohit722/git-mosh/03 Browsing History/09- Checking Out a Commit.md

 # 09- Checking Out a Commit

+Historically used for switching branches/commits and restoring files.

+## 🧭 Understanding Git Pointers:
+ HEAD and BranchesAt its core, Git history is managed by special pointers.
+ 1. The Branch Pointer (main/master)A branch name (like main) is simply a pointer that always points to the latest commit in that sequence.When you create a new commit, Git creates the new commit object, and then the branch pointer (main) automatically moves forward to point to this new commit.
+ 2. The HEAD Pointer (Your Current Location)HEAD is Git's crucial pointer that tells it where you currently are in the repository.Normally, HEAD points to a branch name (e.g., HEAD $\rightarrow$ main).
+This means any new commits you create will automatically move both HEAD and the branch (main) forward.

-When we need to see the complete project in a given point in time we can check out a given commit, and it will restore our **Working Directory** to that point in time.
+When we need to see the complete project in a given point in time we can checkout a given commit, and it will restore our **Working Directory** to that point in time.
 Using the command `git checkout <commit>`.
 For example `git checkout 12156df`.

 This will bring a warning: